dwck/dwck/README.md

 ## Daniel Werneck
 ### (Data Scientist)
 I am a self-taught Data Scientist.
 I am also a graduated Mechanical Engineer.
-As you can see, I have finished my first project from a dataset available in Kaggle, and I went through all steps to help the business to make a better decision.
-These steps are from understanding the company and the dataset to deploy the model into production using Clouds.
+Here you can see all my projects - using public datasets.
-The details of the project are available in the Rossmann sales prediction repository.
+All my committed public projects are done from the understanding of the company and the dataset to deploy the model into production using Clouds.

-I am developing my second project to expand my skills and knowledge.
 Currently, the analytical tools that I know are:
 - Data collection and storage: SQL.
 - Data process and analysis: Python and its modules(e.g. scikit-learn, numpy, pandas, matplotlib)
 - Development: Git